There's A Lot to Know About Visiting Yosemite Since Reopening.

 The total Yosemite experience doesn't begin or end at the park boundary.
 More outdoor adventure extends onto the adjacent Stanislaus National Forest and in the High Sierra, and unique discoveries are made when you're transplanted back in time in California's Gold Country.

-1. Purchase your Park Pass online ahead of time.
+1. Purchase your Park Pass online ahead of time if you plan to visit before October 31st.
 (As of June 11, 2020, temporary modifications are in place and pre-purchased reservations are required for all private vehicles to enter Yosemite National Park)

 2. 95% of visitors see 5% of Yosemite; explore the less visited and uncrowded areas outside the Valley Floor – like Hetch Hetchy and the Tuolumne Grove of Giant Sequoias.